martinha1909/Go-Compiler/README.md

 This project compiles a fragment of the Go programming language and output MIPS assembly to `stdout`.

+Commits from this project was done in a private repository and recently made public.
+Hence, this repository was imported from that private repository and therefore no commit history can be found

 # Build

 Run `make` in the root directory of this project, which will create a binary executable.
 The binary is called `golf`, which is short for Go Language Fragment